manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 <img src="https://github.com/manleyevangelista/xiaomi_qcom_batteryprotectionenabler/blob/main/images/BatteryProtectionSettings.jpg" style="width:400px;">

-This Magisk module backports "Battery Protection" to older Qualcomm-based Xiaomi/Redmi/POCO phones and tablets, that do not already have the option in the Settings app.
+This Magisk/KernelSU/KSU Next module backports "Battery Protection" to older Qualcomm-based Xiaomi/Redmi/POCO phones and tablets, that do not already have the option in the Settings app.
 This limits battery charging to 80%.
 Everything required to turn this on is already available under the hood—it’s just that for some reason, Xiaomi/Redmi/POCO didn’t make it available in the Settings app (on Poco F5 and older).
 This module aims to fix that.

 This should work on devices with Snapdragon 865 and newer.

 ## Installation
-Simply download the .zip file under the `Releases` section and flash it using Magisk. **DO NOT FLASH THIS IN CUSTOM RECOVERY.**
+Simply download the .zip file under the `Releases` section and flash it using Magisk/KernelSU/KSU Next. **DO NOT FLASH THIS IN CUSTOM RECOVERY.**

 ## How to toggle this on/off?
-To turn this off, go to `Modules` section in **Magisk** and turn it off.
+To turn this off, go to `Modules` section in **Magisk/KernelSU/KSU Next** and turn it off.
 Same thing in reverse to turn it on.

 ## Why do I need this?
 Many custom ROMs already have this feature.
 Some may want this functionality under MIUI or HyperOS-based ROMs (includes both stock and xiaomi.eu builds).